 This 1.5 million-acre wetland preserve has been home to several endangered wildlife species like the Florida Panther and the leatherback turtle.
 The moving river/mangrove landscape and its subtropical conditions make the stunning Everglades ideal for crocodiles (and even alligators).

-The Turkey Point in Power Plant in Miami is said to be where nearly 25% of the crocodile population is.
-The canal system provides elevated areas like berms – that are safe from flooding where crocodiles find ideal to nest.
+The Turkey Point Nuclear Plant in Miami is said to be where nearly 25% of the crocodile population is.
+The plant’s canal system provides elevated areas like berms that are safe from flooding, where crocodiles find ideal to nest.
 Human interference is minimum here.

 The Crocodile National Wildlife Refuge – located in the Keys

 This stunning preserve homes salt marshes, mangrove forests and even hardwood hammocks.
 However, the bad news is, as much as it homes our star guest – the American crocodile, most travellers are not allowed to make visits.

 Another mangrove haven in the southwest of Florida, the Gulf of Mexico.
 It is 110,000 acres of vast mangrove forests/estuaries, and it borders the west side of the Everglades.
 Spotting the American crocodile here shouldn’t be a surprise.

 There have been records of finding crocodiles that have been tagged in Turkey Point here.